EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks

-\textbf{Relaxing Embedding Dependency.} Vocabulary is usually much larger than each minibatch, leading to a small subset of embedding used in each iteration.
-With the data changing among training steps, different corresponding embedding parts would be updated.
-This shifting prompts us that the minimum dependency of the subsequent embedding FP process is the up-to-date embedding of the following minibatch data rather than a fully updated embedding.
-Hence we adopt data prefetch technology, which always keep the data of the next iteration in memory.
+\textbf{Minimum Dependency of Embedding.} Vocabulary is usually much larger than each batch, leading to that only a small subset of embedding is used in each iteration.
+With the data changing among training steps, different corresponding embedding rows would be updated.
+This shifting prompts us that the minimum dependency of the subsequent embedding FP is the up-to-date embedding of the following batch data rather than a fully updated embedding.
+Hence we adopt the data prefetch technology, which always keeps the data of the next iteration in memory.
 Thanks to the prefetch, we are aware of the data used in the next iteration.
-When we consider communicating sparse gradient in this iteration, we divide the gradients into two necessary or unhurried parts.
+When we consider communicating sparse gradients in this iteration, we divide the gradients into two parts, a necessary part and an unhurried part.
 The necessary part contains the gradients related to the intersection of data between the current and next iteration.
-In contrast, remain gradients compose the unhurried part, which could be scheduled.
-Moreover, we assign the highest communication priority to the necessary part and the latest to the unhurried part, making them \textit{prior gradients} and \textit{scheduled gradients}.
+In contrast, remaining gradients compose the unhurried part, which could be delayed.
+Moreover, we assign the highest communication priority to the necessary part and the latest to the unhurried part, making them \textit{prior gradients} and \textit{delayed gradients}.
 The prioritized gradient size column of Table \ref{tab:gradsize} shows the average size of prior gradients.
-Compared with coalesced gradient size, the gradient size is further dropped by 61.8\% in LM, 52.5\% in GNMT-8, 46.3\% in Transformer and 41.9\% in BERT-base.
+Compared with the coalesced gradient size, the gradient size is further dropped by 61.8\% in LM, 52.5\% in GNMT-8, 46.3\% in Transformer and 41.9\% in BERT-base.